jjgrinwis/terraform-appsec/README.md

 ## Overview

 A lot of customers just want to manage the security settings in Akamai Control Center.
-They don't want to manage WAF exceptions or custom rules as code, they just want to click to buttons.
+They don't want to manage WAF exceptions or custom rules as code, they just want to click some buttons.
 But when adding a property via Terraform, they would like automatically add that to a security policy.
 This Terraform module will use a single source of truth like Terraform Cloud and use that as the source to update the hostname to security policy mapping in a security configuration.

 This module provides automated management of Akamai AppSec configurations, including: